 Soon I became passionately obsessed with mixing my own beauty products.

-During my lunch hour I would loiter the oils sections at Waitress, Asda, Tesco and Sainsbury purchasing only the best quality vegetable, fruit and nut oils I could afford.
-Then it was on to the other sections in search of humectants like agave, coconut syrup and exfoliants such as demarara sugar, desiccated coconut, sea salts, ground coffee, loose leaf tea and softeners, organic cocoa powder, corn starch, and arrowroot powder.
+During my lunch hour I would loiter the oils sections at Waitress, Asda, Tesco, and Sainsbury purchasing only the best quality vegetable, fruit and nut oils I could afford.
+Then it was on to the other sections in search of humectants like agave, coconut syrup and exfoliants such as demerara sugar, desiccated coconut, sea salts, ground coffee, loose leaf tea and softeners, organic cocoa powder, corn starch, and arrowroot powder.

 One day, I bought some unrefined shea butter from a Ghanaian lady at a local market but I didn't know what to do with it.
 I asked her for a simple hair butter recipe and she told me to "melt the shea, add a little olive oil to it, and let it cool ".
 It worked wonders but it wasn't enough.

 So I went online and typed "natural hair butter" into Google, hoping to find another recipe.
 What came up was Nappturality's Homemade Forum.
 I was in my element and couldn’t believe my luck!
 A group of like-minded people, with natural hair, who shared the same interests about making their own natural hair care products.
 I was inspired, created an alias (Shulta), instantly immersed myself in the forum, and made loads of "cyber friends".
 We talked about natural ingredients, emulsions, basic chemistry, hair care tips, styling techniques, and of course recipes.
 I shared my creations with others on the forum.
 Soon word spread and I became overwhelmed by forum members asking to buy my products.
 My old posts are still a source of knowledge on Nappturality's Homemade Forum.

 That was 2005.